 Pragmatic Children’s Nursing 1

 Pragmatic Children’s Nursing is a new theory designed for children.
-It is the first attempt to design a nursing theory just for children, not to adapt an adult theory.
-As the name suggest it uses the concepts and ideas of North American Pragmatists to suggest that there is not one size fits all way to do children’s nursing, but many ways that suit a time, place and cultural spaces.
+It is the first attempt to design a nursing theory just for children, not to simply adapt an adult theory.
+As the name suggests, it uses the concepts and ideas of North American Pragmatists to suggest that there is not a single one-size-fits-all way to do children’s nursing, but many ways that suit a time, place and cultural space.

 This website is here to allow a space for people to discuss the ideas, and practices described in and suggested by Pragmatic Children’s Nursing 1

 Please do explore these webpages.
 There are worked examples, figures from the book and a blog of ideas… perhaps the place to start might be the outline of the theory